softins/jamulus-web/README.md

 VueJS front end to display Jamulus servers and participants, available at https://explorer.jamulus.io

-It was originally available at http://jamulus.softins.co.uk, which still works, but redirects to the address above.
+It was originally available at http://jamulus.softins.co.uk, but is no longer at that address.

 Uses `servers.php` from [jamulus-php](https://github.com/softins/jamulus-php)